Yasalm/starbucks-capstone-project/README.md

 My aim is to build a model that can predict whether a customer is going to complete an offer sent to them by starbucks

 # File Description
-The notebook lays out my approac
+The notebook lays out my approach
 This data set is a simplified version of the real Starbucks app because the underlying simulator only has one product whereas Starbucks actually sells dozens of products.
 The data is contained in three files: